About the Middle School Contest

 Contest Overview

-The Artificial Intelligence (AI) Design Contest consists of four activities that student design teams will each complete together.
-These activities scale with the complexity of the challenge and walk students through the process of designing for applications of AI to a smart energy management system developed through analysis of their own real home data.
+The Artificial Intelligence (AI) Design Contest consists of four activities that student design teams each complete.
+These activities scale with the complexity of the challenge, guiding students through the process of designing an AI smart energy management system using analysis of their own real home data.

 Contest Procedures

-3. To submit each activity document, the quality engineer of the design team will follow instructions to use the submission link provided (1) at the bottom of each activity document, or (2) at the top of each activity page of the website, or (3) in the navigation menu of the website.
-The team will use the drop-down menu to select which activity is being submitted and upload their completed activity PDF document to a survey.
-They will receive a confirmation email when their activity has been submitted.
+4. To submit completed activity documents, the quality engineer of the design team will follow instructions to use the submission link provided (1) at the bottom of each activity document, (2) at the top of each activity page of the website, or (3) in the navigation menu of the website (“Activity Submissions”).
+Submissions are collected through a Qualtrics survey that prompts submission of all necessary activity components.
+The quality engineer will receive a confirmation email that their activity has been submitted.